 Who is it available to?

-It is available to families in the Portsmouth and Havant areas – anyone who is pregnant or has children up to the age of 16 (or 19 if still in full time education).
+It is available to families in the Portsmouth area – anyone who is pregnant or has children up to the age of 16 (or 19 if still in full time education).
 We also support families who have adult dependants that they need to care for.
 It is not available to Local Authority tenants.
-We can also support some single people in the Havant area.

 What is on offer?